 Technology is changing fast, however.
 Ultrasound systems, which are more widely available in rural areas, can be used in cases where X-rays and MRIs wouldn’t be prudent or cost effective.

 Computed Radiography and digital X-ray machines are the most widely available machines used by rural veterinarians.
 Both these machines have a lower entry-level price tag than more complicated X-ray technology.
 This information is very helpful when trying to purchase a veterinary digital X-ray.

 With CR machines, cassettes are available in a wide variety of sizes, making them easy to adapt for large animals.
 Images from both machines are ready in a matter of minutes and view-able on any laptop or tablet, making the days of sending X-ray film to an independent lab for review a thing of the past.

 Also, vets no longer need to return to their offices to review X-rays, as this can now be done onsite.
 The whole process has become easier, less time-consuming and safer.

 The Future of Rural Veterinary Medicine and Technology

-The need for more veterinarians specializing in large animals is helping make many forms of technology available in rural areas.
+The need for more veterinarians specializing in large animals and Veterinary X-ray practices, is helping make many forms of technology available in rural areas.
 The companies that manufacture the systems and machines are also striving to make it easier for veterinarians to afford and obtain them.